 Head over to the ProtonVPN's website (opens in new tab) to sign up(opens in new tab)

 CyberGhost is our final pick, and it strikes a happy medium between great value and powerful features.

-Another top feature is a huge choice of speedy international servers – almost 8,000 across 91 countries.
-There are 178 located in two cities in Australia only, and these have now been optimized for P2P traffic, making CyberGhost an excellent choice as a torrenting VPN,
+Another top feature is a huge choice of speedy international servers – over 9,200 across 91 countries.
+There are 186 located in four cities in Australia only, and these have now been optimized for P2P traffic, making CyberGhost an excellent choice as a torrenting VPN,

 The apps aren't quite as polished as the competition's, but if you take into account the incredibly low price of the three-year plan, it's a sacrifice many would be willing to make, although we'd probably go for Surfshark on balance.

 Overall, though, CyberGhost is an excellent service which we're perfectly happy to recommend.